ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

     cd pymapdl
     pip install -e .

-If you want to eventually push a contribution to the official PyAnsys repository, consider creating a `fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ of the repository.
+If you want to eventually push a contribution to a PyAnsys repository, consider creating a `fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ of the repository.
 For information on how to contribute through GitHub, see :ref:`development_practices`, paying particular attention to :ref:`branch_naming`